 To listen click below.

-But, what I want to know is how Hermes charges more than $70k for a ridiculous foosball table.
+What I want to know is how Hermes charges more than $70k for a ridiculous foosball table.
 And manages to sell them at full price.
 It doesn’t play for you and it doesn’t make cappuccino.
 The cost of materials is not that much higher than for a $1000 version.
-Who would pay a nice annual salary for this foosball table???
+Who would pay a nice annual salary for such a foosball table???

 Luxury brands nail communication because they entice us to pay a price for something that has numerous lower-priced alternatives.
-No one needs to pay $223K for a purse, either.
+No one needs to pay $223K for a purse.

 This is NOT luxury brand communication: